 \subsubsection{JPL Ephemerides}

 The program needs the ASCII files of at least one version of the ephemerides of NASA's JPL covering the requested time of observation.
-It means at least one of the ASCII files with the wildcard name \texttt{ascp*.4??} and its header file \texttt{header.4??} (with the same and occasionaly in newer versions a longer suffix with an underscore) must be copied to a local database directory on the local computer.
+It means at least one of the ASCII files with the wildcard name \texttt{ascp*.4??} and its header file \texttt{header.4??} (with the same and occasionally in newer versions a longer suffix with an underscore) must be copied to a local database directory on the local computer.
 We shall refer to this directory as \textit{jpldir} further down.
-The files are obtained from \texttt{ftp://ssd.jpl.nasa.gov/pub/eph/planets/ascii/de4??} where the two question marks depend on which version is wished.
+The files are obtained from \url{https://ssd.jpl.nasa.gov/ftp/eph/planets/ascii/de4??} where the two question marks depend on which version is wished.

 For standard contemporary use one downloads at least \texttt{ascp1950.432} and \texttt{header.432\_228} into \textit{jpldir}.
 This enables the computation of velocities in the years 1950 to 2050 via the option \texttt{-E 432} in the main program (see Section \ref{sec.use}).